xerohackcom/webrecon/README.md

 > git clone https://github.com/xerohackcom/quick-pentest-scripts.git && mv quick-pentest-scripts QPS && rm -rf quick-pentest-scripts && cd QPS

 - Copy the scripts to your recon directory (you can easily copy paste or use cp command)
+- You reuqire the basics of settings up the tools these scripts automate.
+Copy the tool name & google.
+Goto their github repos and set them up propoerly.
+These scripts automate usage.
+Sit down and relax.
+Better to run on cloud for heavy tests / full scope recons.

 ### Usage!